Tim-Paik/webview2/README.md

 # webview
 This is a fork of [go-webview2](https://github.com/jchv/go-webview2)

+**No EdgeHTML fallback**

 ### Added some functions I need:
 1. High DPI support
 2. Remove the blank icon in the title bar (because I don't know how to modify the icon, if you know, please open an Issue)
-3. Prompt to download WebView2 runtime (based on [dlgs](https://github.com/gen2brain/dlgs)
+3. Prompt to download WebView2 runtime (based on [dlgs](https://github.com/gen2brain/dlgs))
-4. TODO: ~~Implemented disable debugging in non-debug mode~~
+4. Implemented disable debugging in non-debug mode:  prevent default context menus, disable DevTools, disable built in error page, disable status bar and disable zoom control.

 ### Tips
 If you want to use a more modern dialog box, please import the following package to use comctl6 (thanks to andlabs' [winmanifest](https://github.com/andlabs/ui/tree/master/winmanifest))